rsafier/Turnbase/Turnbase.Server/GameEngineDesignAndPlan.md

 - **Next Steps**:
   1. Develop integration tests for the Battleship game to validate SignalR and database interactions.
   2. Begin Phase 4 by planning enhancements like player authentication and room management.
 - **Updates**: Phase 3 unit tests and logic for `BattleshipGame` are complete.
+CoinFlip integration tests are passing.
 The next focus is on integration tests to confirm end-to-end functionality for the Battleship game.

 ## Conclusion